occipital/django-content-settings/docs/cookbook.md

             # your stuff
 ```

-### I want to have all of the celery tasks updated with a celery task
+### I want to have all of the celery tasks updated with a celery/huey/other task

 You should use the same function `check_update` function from `content_settings.caching` module, as it was described before, but add it to the `task_prerun` signal handler